fidellim/REST-Countries-API-with-Color-Theme-Switcher/README.md

 ## Acknowledgments

 I would like to thank Florin Pop for giving ideas and solution for this project.
 If you are interested in learning from him, have a look at his [Youtube Channel](https://www.youtube.com/channel/UCeU-1X402kT-JlLdAitxSMA).
+I would alaso like to thank the Frontend Mentor community for answering any inquries I have.